uorocketry/rgs/db/README.md

 **This is the recommended way**, the [docker-compose.yml](../docker-compose.yml) file contains a `timescaledb-setup` service that runs the `bootstrap.sh` script.
 This script will automatically set up the database and run the migrations.

+## Development

+Changing the database schema is pretty easy.
+Just edit the files in the `schema/` folder and run `pnpm run push` to update the database schema.
+Don't forget that database changes can break the application, so make sure to test your changes by rebuilding the application.

 ## Folder Structure

 - `drizzle/` - Drizzle ORM metadata